HSLdevcom/jore4-flux/README.md

 - `resources`: individual resource definition template pieces (e.g. deployment, service, configmap) from which other bigger templates are building
 - `kubernetes-all`: templates that all clusters should render (e2e, playg, dev, test, prod)
+- `kubernetes-azure-only`: templates that azure clusters should additionally render (e.g. flux sync file)
-- `kubernetes-e2e`: templates that e2e cluster should additionally render (e.g. for mocking the db)
+- `kubernetes-local-only`: templates that local clusters should additionally render (e.g. test databases)

-We are generating the Kubernetes manifests for each stage's cluster.
-To rerender all yaml templates, run `./development.sh generate`
+- `docker-compose`: template that renders into a docker-compose.yaml file.

 The substituted values can be found from `/generate/values`:

 - `common.yaml`: general definition/configuration of all microservices, with default values
 - `e2e|playg|dev|test|prod.yaml`: stage-specific overwrites of the common defaults

+To rerender all yaml templates for all stages, run `./development.sh generate`

+- Generated Kubernetes clusters (`e2e`,`playg`,`dev`,`test`,`prod`) will have the following files:
+  - flux-sync.yaml: for flux configurations
+  - jore4-namespace.yaml: for creating the namespace
+  - jore4-ingress.yaml: for creating the ingress
+  - jore4-\*.yaml: for creating the microservices
+  - kustomization.yaml: for bundling this all to a deployable package for Kustomize/Flux
+- Generated Docker-Compose setup will have the following files:
+  - docker-compose.yaml: the actual docker-compose config
+  - secret-\*: secret files to feed usernames & passwords to the containers
+  - nginx.conf: to parameterize the ingress proxy

 ### Generate Flux configurations